 We are a team of volunteers and employees from all over Europe.

 The team consists of engineers, technicians, and professionals from diverse trades with experience in our disciplines.

 Consequently, all projects that we start deliver results.
 We don't just help.
 We offer professionalism, sustainability, and know-how.Become part of our team

 "As a global society, we have the technology, resources and the know-how to make a massive difference to living standards everywhere, including for refugees."

 It all started in Thessaloniki in 2016.
 In the face of a freezing winter, we built wooden floors under tents and made urgent repairs to heating and electrical systems.

 We grew into a strong team and in March 2017 we made the decision to found our own aid organisation.

 During our first projects in Thessaloniki the idea for our organization developed amongst friends who simply wanted to help.

 We founded the Watershed Foundation, with an aim of helping even more people in the future.
 A second project in Serbia followed - and a third back in Greece.

-Although it was originally intended as a 3-month project, we decided to stay in Moria and are still here to this day.
+Although it was originally intended as a 3-months project, we decided to stay in Moria and are still here to this day.